Chwilka...

 Some fleet policies allow restriction to named drivers, which reduces the premium.
 Others cover any authorized company driver.
 The more control you demonstrate over who drives your vehicles, the better your pricing.

-5. Anti-Theft and Safety Equipment
+5. Telematics, IoT, and Safety Equipment

 Realistic Discounts: What Can You Actually Save?